news-stand/news_stand/documentation/middleware.md

 ## getPreferences ##

-Middlware used in a GET request to '/preferences' to generate a query and user preference property.
-The middleware takes request object, response object, and 'next' as paramaters.
+This function is used in a GET request to the '/preferences' endpoint to generate query and user preference properties.
+The middleware takes request object, response object, and 'next' as arguments.
 During the function a 'query' property and a 'preferences' property are added to the request object.
 Please see below for more details:

 ## setPreferences ##

+This function is used in a POST reqeust to the '/preferences' endpoint.
+The middleware takes a request object, response object, and 'next' as arguments.
+It is used to set the currently selected preferences of a logged in user.
+By looking up the user in the database via their goodleID the currently selected 'topics' and 'selectedSources' are saved to their account.

 ## addFavorite ##